dribnet/purvs/README.md

 ## Interpolations

-The size of each element goes back to the default size before going towards the new size.
-This helps see the change in letter even when you press the same one twice in a row.
-I also gives a nice bounciness to the overall interpolation of the letter.
+The size of each element interpolates to the default size before interpolating to the new shape's size.
+This helps to see the change in letter even when you press the same one twice in a row.
+It also gives a nice bounciness to the overall interpolation of the letter.
 The interpolation of the arc and rectangle's angles are left to default as they did not look nice when I changed them.
+I could still work on it but I don't really have ideas and don't want to make the animation too chaotic.

 ## Inspiration

 This alphabet takes inspiration from [**Wassily Kandinsky**](https://www.wassilykandinsky.net), a Russian painter and pioneer of abstract art (1866-1944).
-The [**Bauhaus art**](https://i.pinimg.com/originals/af/be/fb/afbefbd7da9a1aea6ddf6237a48f7b50.jpg) movement inspires the colour palette because Kandinsky took part in it.
+The [**Bauhaus art**](https://i.pinimg.com/originals/af/be/fb/afbefbd7da9a1aea6ddf6237a48f7b50.jpg) movement inspires the colour palette as Kandinsky took part in it.

 ## Letters composition